The Most Powerful Tolerance Analysis Software

 Integrated CAD tools provide a streamlined approach to analysis that improves adoption, training and process implementation.
 With the ability to open 3DCS for CATIA V5 in the CAD platform, and utilize PMI, FTA, and CAD characteristics, implementation of 3DCS as a tolerance analysis tool becomes easy to learn and apply.
 With an integrated modeling approach, 3DCS saves the analysis data in the model files, letting users manage their CAD model in leading PLM systems like Teamcenter, Windchill, Enovia and 3DEXPERIENCE and automatically bring their tolerance analysis along.
 This answers the challenge of both file management and version control.

-The Leading Variation Analysis Solution - What is it?
+The Leading Tolerance Analysis Solution - What is it?

-Model Part and Process Variation - How does it work?
+Model Assembly Process and Part Tolerances - How does 3DCS work?

-By accurately modeling the build process, users can determine how their process will affect the assembly in addition to their part tolerance stack-up.
-This together essentially creates a virtual prototype that can be used to make decisions about design changes and tooling while reducing scrap and rework.
+By accurately modeling the assembly, you can see how both the assembly process and the part tolerances contribute to the product's overall variation.
+Together, this creates a virtual prototype that can be used to make decisions about design changes and tooling while reducing non-conformance that leads to scrap and rework.

-In addition to this, specifications deemed less critical can be relaxed, increasing tolerances and allowing the user of less expensive manufacturing processes.
-Creating 3-dimensional tolerance stack-ups let engineers know where to focus in their design, and the ability to create what-if studies allow them to determine solutions that include both process and tolerances to keep costs down and quality up.
+In addition to this, specifications deemed less critical can be relaxed, increasing tolerances and allowing the use of less expensive manufacturing processes.
+Creating 3-dimensional tolerance stack-ups let engineers know where to focus when measuring and designing, and the ability to create what-if studies allow them to determine solutions that include both process and part tolerances to keep quality high and costs down.